revolist/revogrid-docs/gantt/professional-services-gantt.md

 ## Keep capacity and budget boundaries honest

 A colored workload bar is only useful after the product defines capacity.
 Decide whether 100% means a person's full working calendar, their billable target, or the portion available for project work.
 Account for part-time schedules, internal responsibilities, leave, and shared assignments.
-RevoGrid Gantt can display resource utilization and over-allocation diagnostics, but your domain rules determine what counts as a conflict and who may resolve it.
+RevoGantt can display resource utilization and over-allocation diagnostics, but your domain rules determine what counts as a conflict and who may resolve it.
 See [resource planning](/gantt/resource-planning) and [resource scheduling](/gantt/resource-scheduling) for the modeling details.

 For consultant appointments, rota-style availability, or calendar-slot booking without a project dependency chain, compare the [JavaScript Scheduler](/jsscheduler).